lindeberg25/ner-dodf/README.md

 3 - Access the URL

-To make testing easier, there is a file with excerpts from DODF in test.txt.
+To make testing easier, there are excerpts from DODF in test.txt.
 However, feel free to test with others.